Qubinode/ansible-idm/README.md

 ### Recent Updates

-- added configue_ipa_users, default vaule is false.
+- added configue_ipa_users, default value is false.
+It should be set to true if you are adding users.
+- added add_reverse_dns, default value is false.
 It should be set to true if you are adding users.

 Dependencies
 ------------